atlassistant/atlas/documentation/OVERVIEW.md

 It manages multi-turn dialogs by forwarding input request made by a `SKill` to the `Channel` and transitioning to a particular *ask* state as needed.

+Agents are totally language agnostics.
+The internationalization support is done in skills.

 ## Channel

 Consider it as a client for the **atlas** core system.
 It can be anything you want.
 A CLI and a PWA has been already implemented to provide a quickstart and test experience.